stefanux/sysops-collection/README.md

 Q: Why not plain shellscripts?
 A: Shellscript have full flexibility ... but you`ll need to implement everything yourself:
 - templating with condition and variable expansion
-- handlers (run action when certain condition are met, i.e. restart service only when needed, like config changes
+- handlers (run action when certain condition are met, i.e. restart service only when config is changed via template)
 - are not idempotent (it does not have the same result when you run it again)
-- re-implement stuff that is already available today
+- re-implement code stuff that is already available today (ansible galaxy has tons of code)
+- validate config for services that offer it (i.e. prevent broken sudo configs ...)
 - automated/unattended run (installations are not always done interactivly done by a humans!)
 - error-handling: try to trap errors with pipefail ... that blows up code massively.
 Example for error-handling in bash (how many of your scripts does implement something similar?):
 ~~~